KnowledgeCaptureAndDiscovery/MINT/products.md

 The MINT Model Catalog provides detailed information about software models and metadata available in MINT.
 See an overview on the following [link](https://mintproject.readthedocs.io/en/latest/modelcatalog/).

-The models in the Model Catalog are executable through the [Desktop Application for Model Execution (DAME)](https://model-catalog-python-api-client.readthedocs.io/en/latest/example/).
+The models in the MINT Model Catalog are executable through the [Desktop Application for Model Execution (DAME)](https://model-catalog-python-api-client.readthedocs.io/en/latest/example/).

-New model descriptions can be added to the model catalog through the the [model insertion checker wizard](https://mic-cli.readthedocs.io/en/latest/).
+New model descriptions can be added to the MINT Model Catalog through the the [model insertion checker wizard](https://mic-cli.readthedocs.io/en/latest/).

 ### Relevant Pointers: